Obituary of Janet Ketner Hunter

 There will be a celebration of life service at First Presbyterian Church 701 Beach Dr NE, St. Petersburg, FL 33701 on Friday, August 30, 2019 at 11am followed by a reception at the St. Petersburg Yacht Club.
 If attending the celebration of life service on August 30, Janet requested cheerfully colored clothing.

-To send flowers to the family of Janet Hunter, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Janet Hunter, please visit Tribute Store